G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

  ## Hardware Requirements.
 Arduino nano or Arduino of your choice.
 <br>A suitable GPS module and GPS antenna.
-Two MAX7219 Display Drivers (MAX 7219 can only drive 8 displays, we require 10 for this project).
+Two MAX7219 Display Drivers (MAX7219 can only drive 8 displays, we require 10 for this project).
 Ten 0.36" Red 7 Segment Displays.
 Various things from the junk box. i.e 7805 DC regulator, Vero/Matrix board, 3 Toggle Switches, 2 Push-Button Switches.

-For the case uses two Eddystone (Hammond) Die Cast Boxs type 396 (145x95x49) which are fairly close but not exactly 1:1 scale with the original.
+The case uses two Eddystone (Hammond) Die Cast Box's type 396 (145x95x49) which are fairly close but not exactly 1:1 scale with the original.
-The boxs are bolted back-to-back to achieve the correct depth and the join filled with car body filler (Bondo).
+The boxs are bolted back-to-back to achieve the correct depth.
+The join is filled with car body filler (Bondo).

 An optional 52x38x31mm box fixed to the rear cover to replicate the "X1" connector housing.
 (Which also provides an ideal location for a GPS flat ceramic antenna).

 <P ALIGN="CENTER"<img src="Images/back.jpg" width=400>
 <P ALIGN="LEFT">
-An optional relay may be added on pin D3 which is used to add a ticking sound when D3 is pulsed (The clacker) The maximum current an Arduino pin can switch is 40mA so we use a transistor to switch the relay.
+An optional relay may be added on pin D3 which is used to add a ticking sound when D3 is pulsed (The clacker).
+The maximum current an Arduino pin can switch is 40mA so we use a transistor to switch the relay.
 Alternatively a small Piezo sounder may provide a similar "ticking" effect.
  <br>
  <P ALIGN="CENTER">